MatthewDavidGoodman/opening-trading-boost/README.md

 # Opening Trading Boost

-Opening Trading Boost is an offline Databento L2 research project that tests a short opening-warmup trading layer for retail-hype names.
+Opening Trading layer for retail-hype names.

 The idea is simple: before a broader intraday strategy starts trading, use early order book behavior to decide which symbols are worth activating, which should be watched, and which should be skipped.